How To Write Work Experience In Resume (Samples & Tips)

 Job promotions

-Any promotions in your previous work could help to improve your chances of getting a new job.
+Any promotions in your previous work could help improve your chances of getting a new job.
 In addition, promotions make your resume stand out from the rest by making your experience more appealing to hiring managers.

 There are two ways to list job promotions: